KNIGHTTH0R/Rachel-News-Website/README.md

 Database Table Description:
 1. users: User information table

-2. save: Article Index, Image Index for each user
+2. save: Article Index, Image Index for each section for each user

+Same with other sections:
 3. nyp: csv data is here

 4. nypdata: Labeling data is here